eventide-project/docs/user-guide/stream-names/README.md

 ### Compound Entity IDs

-A stream name can have more than on ID.
+A stream name can have more than one ID.
 The `+` symbol joins individual IDs when there are more than one.

 For example, a stream name of the category `someStream` that has the IDs `123` and `abc` would be `someStream-123+abc`.